 In the last part of our series, we reviewed a 2011 Adweek report on the CMS selections of major media companies.
-Beyond media industry business changes like mergers, and corporate spin offs, why has there been so much CMS change since a 2011?
+Beyond media industry business changes like mergers, and corporate spin offs, why has there been so much CMS change since 2011?
 One major reason: a media company CMS platform must allow for many more integrations than just a few years ago.
 Integrations include technology systems that cover content personalization, social media, audience analytics, and the distribution and optimization of content on mobile and other devices, among other add-on services.
 Many CMS platforms, especially proprietary ones owned by technology companies, were not designed for such integrations.

 The multitude of third-party integrations that media companies are looking to integrate with their CMS platforms.

 And that means some big bets on CMS went out the window between 2011 and 2015, because the platforms of that time could not keep up with the amount of integrations media companies were seeking.
 For instance, let’s look at Conde Nast, a well known magazine publisher with brands like Vogue and Wired.
 Today, Conde Nast has built digital businesses beyond print titles with a robust entertainment business including over 30 web series.